antonio-alexander/lv-bin/source/lv-bin/README.md

 # lv-bin

-A collection of labview utilities which reference self-contained binaries and/or commands available in Windows.
-Directly, it doesn't do a whole lot, but enables basic functionality in other lv-bin packages.
+A package provided common dependencies for a collection of labview utilities which reference self-contained binaries and/or commands available in Windows.
+It doesn't do anything on its own, but it enables the basic functionality of the other lv-bin packages.

 ## Description